 Email: email@example.com or Phone: 021-807 255

-A Training and Selection Weekend is normally held on the last weekend in June each year where you will have a chance to see what becoming a Tukino Volunteer Ski Patroller is all about.
+A Training and Selection Weekend is normally held June each year where you will have a chance to see what becoming a Tukino Volunteer Ski Patroller is all about.
 For prospective members of the patrol, attendance at this Training and Selection Weekend is compulsory.